 The day before the main event — Friday 3 April 2026 — the Lightweight and Veterans’ Boat Races take place on the same course.
 Presentations will be at Putney Embankment from noon to 5pm.
 Much smaller crowds, same spectacular setting.
 If you want to get close to the racing without fighting through 200,000 people, Friday is the insider option.

-TV: Watch the 2026 Boat Race at Home
+TV: Watch/listen to the 2026 Boat Race at Home

-Channel 4 has taken over the broadcast rights from 2026 — the first time in many years the race moves away from the BBC.
-Coverage starts approximately an hour before each race, so tune in from around 1:15pm for the women’s race (2:21pm start) and from around 2:15pm for the men’s (3:21pm start).
+Channel 4 has the broadcast rights from 2026 — the first time in many years the race moves away from the BBC.
+Coverage runs from 1:30pm to

 About the Boat Race